wink-travel/trip-pay-sdk-python/trip-pay-sdk-payment/docs/PayableContract.md

 # PayableContract

-A contract record is what gets saved upon pricing and converted to a BookingContract on reactive and subsequently removed.
+A contract record is what gets saved upon pricing and converted to a BookingContract on payment and subsequently removed.

 ## Properties